Collectivity – The Tree and The Leaf

 “You see if you have stones and if you have living trees, stones do not receive anything from the sun but the leaves receive something, isn’t it, they are more sensitive, that’s the difference.

 Then in Sahaja yoga there’s a possibility that you can convert stones into living beings, can be done.
-Yes, because they see, you see they see you, they understand the value that you are, gradually, rationally they start understanding then they reach certain conclusions, then they come to Sahaja Yoga, then they get realised, it works out that way.
+Yes, because they see, you see they see you, they understand the value that you are, gradually, rationally they start understanding then they reach certain conclusions, then they come to Sahaja Yoga, then they get realized, it works out that way.
 But with seekers it’s very different, seekers just jump into it.
 They do not think about it they just get it.
 They get it so fast that they don’t think about it, they just they get it.
 So they are so sensitive, that’s the difference.”

 (Public Program Workshop.
 Sydney (Australia), 29 March 1981)